shaneagibson/surgecheck-service/README.md

 # surgecheck-service

-Simple service for indexing Uber's surge multiplier and providing historic metrics for a given time and geolocation.
+A simple Java8 / SpringBoot service for indexing Uber's surge multiplier and providing historic metrics for a given time and geolocation.

 This application (alongside it's Cordova client app) was developed from concept to a working application in 9 days of pool-side development while attending an Agile conference in Bangalore in April 2015.